 Other Egg Substitutes

-In a pinch—or with a good recipe—vinegar mixed with water or even plain, run-of-the-mill soda can work as a decent egg replacer.
-For savory entrees such as a vegetarian casserole or a loaf, try using 2 to 3 tablespoons of bread crumbs or oats.
+In a pinch—or with a good recipe—vinegar mixed with water can be an egg substitute, as can plain, run-of-the-mill club soda.
+For savory entrees such as a vegetarian casserole or a loaf, try using 2 to 3 tablespoons of breadcrumbs or oats to act as a binder.